MykhailoDmytriakha/elephant/CONCEPT.md

 ## 5. Network Plan Generation

-*   **Definition:** The creation of a structured, high-level plan for executing the task, often visualized as a network diagram, outlining the major phases for automated execution.
+*   **Definition:** The creation of a structured, high-level plan for executing the task, often visualized as a network diagram, outlining the major phases (Stages) for automated execution.
 *   **Why it's used:** Provides a strategic roadmap for execution, clarifies dependencies between major automated phases, establishes milestones, and defines verification points for the overall automated process.
 *   **How it works:** The system generates a plan composed of:
     *   **Stages:** Major phases or milestones represented as nodes in the network.
 Each stage has a description, expected results, and specific, tangible deliverables (artifacts).
     *   **Connections:** Links between stages indicating dependencies or workflow sequence for the automated process.
     *   **Checkpoints:** Verifiable steps within each stage, including specific artifacts to be produced and automated validation criteria to ensure the checkpoint is met.

-## 6. Hierarchical Task Decomposition (Future)
+## 6. Hierarchical Task Decomposition

-*   **Definition:** A planned future capability to break down the high-level Network Plan into a more granular, hierarchical structure of executable steps specifically tailored for AI agents and robotic systems.
+*   **Definition:** The capability to break down the high-level Network Plan into a more granular, hierarchical structure of executable steps specifically tailored for AI agents and robotic systems.
+This generates the detailed instructions needed for automated execution.
 *   **Why it's needed:** Complex stages in the Network Plan need further breakdown into precise instructions that AI/robots can directly act upon.
-This hierarchy allows for detailed assignment, execution tracking, and error handling within the automated workflow.
+This hierarchy allows for detailed assignment, future execution tracking, and error handling within the automated workflow.
-*   **Proposed Structure:** The breakdown follows a specific hierarchy:
+*   **Implemented Structure:** The breakdown follows a specific hierarchy:
     *   **Stage:** (From Network Plan) A major phase.
     *   **Work:** A logical grouping of related tasks within a Stage, often corresponding to a specific capability (e.g., data processing work, navigation work).
+Each Work package has inputs, outputs, dependencies, and validation criteria.
-    *   **Task:** A specific, actionable unit of work assignable to an AI agent or robot (e.g., "analyze dataset X using method Y", "move gripper to position Z").
+    *   **ExecutableTask:** A specific, actionable unit of work within a Work package, assignable to an AI agent or robot (e.g., "analyze dataset X using method Y", "move gripper to position Z").
+Contains detailed inputs, expected artifacts, and validation criteria.
-    *   **Subtask:** The smallest, indivisible command or operation (e.g., "call API endpoint /analyze", "set motor angle to 45 degrees").
+    *   **Subtask:** The smallest, indivisible command or operation within an ExecutableTask, specifying the executor type (AI_AGENT, ROBOT, HUMAN) (e.g., "call API endpoint /analyze", "set motor angle to 45 degrees").
-*   **Execution Management (Planned):** The system will eventually orchestrate or track the completion of these detailed tasks and subtasks, potentially managing handoffs between different AI agents or robotic components.
+*   **Execution Management (Planned):** The system will *eventually* orchestrate or track the completion of these detailed tasks and subtasks, potentially managing handoffs between different AI agents or robotic components.
+Currently, the focus is on generating this detailed plan.

 ---